lbeckman314/liambeckman.com/about/index.md

 I built this website as a way to store and present my various works and projects.
 The site itself owes it's beginnings to Jonathan McGlone's wonderfully helpful [guide](jmcglone.com/guides/github-pages/).
 <br/>
 <br/>
-This website is built with [Jekyll](https://jekyllrb.com/) and hosted on my Raspberry Pi.
+This website is built with [Jekyll](https://jekyllrb.com/) and hosted on my Raspberry Pi (Raspbian on RPi3 Model B).
 <br/>
 <br/>
 Source code can be found [here](https://github.com/lbeckman314/lbeckman314.github.io).